 With the increase of celiac disease we have very low gluten hosts for those unable to receive the regular hosts.
 Please see the celebrant prior to Mass to learn how he distributes these hosts during the regular distribution of communion.

 Usually First Eucharist is celebrated with children in the second grade.
 Parents are integral to preparing their children for this celebration and sessions are held for parents to assist them.
-The children have a one day retreat called Jesus Day.
-Contact Sue Graham 254-0622 or visit the Religious Education pages for more information
+Parents and children will participate in a mini-retreat called Jesus Day.
+Contact Kristi Gaston 937-253-5171 x107 or visit the Religious Education pages for more information